 Chapter E (Therapy Dog Needs Therapy) was started in earnest in July of 2020, and completed and posted 12/31/2020.
 Ch.
-E tackles issues such as therapy animals, race, obedience, training, boundaries, confidence, friendship and how each of these relates to its Autistic characters — rodent, human and (in this chapter) canine.
+E tackles issues such as therapy animals, race, immigrant/ trans-national families, obedience, training, boundaries, confidence, friendship and how each of these relates to its Autistic characters — rodent, human and perhaps (in this chapter) canine.
 While a dog met Aspie Mouse’s forebear in a comic written when the author was about 13, this version’s plot is all-new.
 Quite by accident, it’s the shortest chapter in Volume II, just as Chapter A was the shortest “action” chapter (non-preface) in Volume I. Yet a lot happens, some of which won’t be “resolved” until Chapter G.

 Notes for Chapter E, “Therapy Dog Needs Therapy”

-While the focus of this graphic novel is a mouse with Autism — so humans are usually secondary — Chapter E is a bit more focused on a human girl who also has Autism (Desiree a/k/a Deedee) and how her interactions with animals — first her dog, then Aspie Mouse — improve her confidence.
-Because Emma is a therapy dog, the topic of therapy animals for Autistic people is a theme.
-And because Desiree’s family is Black, issues of race, racial inequality and immigration in American society are touched upon — albeit not in depth, as race is incidental to the story line: the mother-daughter duo could be of any race, though details specific to these folks’ ethnicity enhance the story in the author’s view.
+While the focus of this graphic novel is a mouse with Autism — so humans are usually secondary — Chapter E is focused a lot on a human girl who also has Autism (Desiree a/k/a Deedee) and how her interactions with animals — first her dog, then Aspie Mouse — improve her confidence.
+Because Emma is a therapy dog, the topic of therapy animals for Autistic people is a sub-theme.
+And because Desiree’s family is Black, issues of race, racial inequality and immigration in American society are touched upon — albeit not in depth, as race is incidental to the story line: the mother-daughter duo could be of any race, though details specific to these folks’ ethnicity significantly enhance the story in the author’s view.

 I’m trying to strike a balance: I have people — and animals — of different ethnicities, races, religions and abilities throughout this work.
 On the one hand, I put them in situations that could be played by characters with other backgrounds by changing a few details; on the other hand, those details allow the author to celebrate elements of diversity that fit these characters particularly well.